Tiamatt/AwsServerlessMicroserviceWithLambda/README.md

 ## **Initial Setup**

-To codify, build, package, deploy, and manage our AWS resources in a fully automated fashion, we will use:
+To codify, build, package, deploy, and manage our AWS resources in a fully automated fashion, use the following:

 :point_right: AWS SAM